arangrhie/merfin/README.md

 In all cases a haploid peak estimate must be provided (-peak), either from the kmer histogram, or computed using the GenomeScope 2.0 model available under `scripts/genomescope`.

 Optionally, a custom table of probabilities can be used as input (-lookup), also generated using the script under `scripts/genomescope`.
+This is still experimental.

 Two set of similar scripts are available to run Merfin on a slurm cluster under `scripts/parallel1` and `scripts/parallel2`.